GuanceCloud/datakit/man/docs/en/datakit-offline-install.md

 ### Full Offline Installation {#k8s-offilne-all}

-When the environment has no external network at all, the installation package can only be downloaded from the public network to the internal network through mobile hard disk (U disk) and other methods.
+When there is no external network in the environment, the installation package needs be downloaded from the public network to the internal network through mobile hard disk (U disk).

 - Unzip image command